TL;DR: Why High Achievers Feel “Not Enough” After Success…in 20 seconds.

 The goal is not to silence the critic.

-It is to reduce its authority.
+It’s to reduce its authority.

 Sustainable Confidence for High Achievers

-You may still hear the “not enough” voice.
+You may still hear the voice.

 The difference is:

-You don’t organize your identity around it.
+you don’t organize your identity around it

-You return to steadiness faster.
+you return to steadiness faster

-Growth does not require self-pressure.
+Growth does not require pressure.

-You start from enough — and expand from there.
+You start from enough—and expand from there.

 Frequently Asked Questions About the Inner Critic